gopiotr/zephyr/doc/guides/test/babblesim.rst

 performed during test run.
 It enables to design own plugin dedicated for BabbleSim tests.

-Using Pytest test runner allow to use ready-made functionalities as:
+Using Pytest test runner allows to use ready-made functionalities as:

 - scanning directories for tests' definitions
 - filtering tests by name (including/excluding tests)